base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-deploy-to-vercel.md

 ![Example](../../assets/images/frames/100-lines-frame.png)

-Except it should have the text that you edited!
+Except it will have the text that you edited!

 ---